 Ham & Olive

-Roasted butternut squash, shallots, celery, grilled olives and smokey ham, tossed with Caesar croutons, fresh herbs, toasted pine-nuts and drizzled with lots of butter and chicken broth.
-Then baked golden and finished with freshly grated Parmesan cheese.
+Roasted butternut squash, shallots, celery, grilled olives and smokey ham, tossed with Caesar croutons, fresh herbs, toasted pine-nuts, then baked golden and finished with freshly grated Parmesan cheese.

 2 cups cubed, Butternut squash